AyoAlfonso/ferv-repo/README.md

 ```

 ### **3. Configure the Database**
-- Create a PostgreSQL database and update the `config.json` file in `src/database/config/`:
+- Create a PostgreSQL database and update the `config.json` file in `src/database/config/`: or use the one I have provided in the env.development.local file

 ```json
 {